xmkevinchen/CKNotificationKit/README.md

 ```

 As sample processor shown above,
-1. The `static func processorType() -> String` indicates which type of push notification could be processed with this processor.
+1. The property `static var processorType: String` indicates which type of push notification could be processed with this processor.
 2. When App receives push notification, `CKPushNotificationRouter` would look up its registered processors, pick up correct one and generate one new fresh instance of processor.
 3. After getting an instance of correct processor, `CKPushNotificationRouter` would call processor's `func process(application: UIApplication, notification: [NSObject : AnyObject], fetchCompletionHandler: (UIBackgroundFetchResult -> Void)?)` method, so this is the right place to put the processing logic of push notification.